microsoft/microsoft-ui-xaml/specs/appwindow-spec.md

 # Appendix
 - Window.AppWindow api returns reference to the same appwindow object every time.
 It gets created during xaml window object's creation.
+There is minimal performance impact observed for this change.

-- Since AppWindow is just an abstraction for HWND, its lifetime will be same as that of HWND.
+- Since AppWindow is an abstraction for HWND, its lifetime will be same as that of HWND.
 The api cannot return null as AppWindow will always be present if Window object is there.
-If called after window has been closed, it will fail similarly to other winui apis and return a failure HRESULT.
+If called after window has been closed, it will fail similarly to other WinUI 3 apis and return a failure HRESULT.

-- There will be just one appwindow object per top level HWND, created during Window object creation.
+- There will be only one appwindow object per top level HWND, created during Window object creation.
   No new appwindow objects are created for child windows.

 - Future scope : Since this api is limited to top level HWND, there should be a way to get app window object